duckmanager/Bathymetric-map-Lake-Caputh/README.md

 filter_validation_points
-    input: com_gdf, Geodataframe - containing the full set of bathymetric data points sample_rate, int - rate at which every point gets assigned to validation dataset
+    input: com_gdf, Geodataframe - containing the full set of bathymetric data points sample_rate, int - rate at which every point gets assigned to validation dataset create_validation_data, bool - if set FALSE, dataset splitting will be skipped and empty dataframes will be returned.

     output: gdf_interpol_points, Geodataframe: Contains all remaining sonar points used for interpolation, excluding boundary points and regularly sampled validation points. gdf_validation_points, Geodataframe: Contains a spatially uniform subset of sonar points used for validation, selected at the specified interval, also excluding boundary points.